-Welcoming a new furry family member is a fascinating period for all.
-You can expect a lot of happy noises, sites, and cuddles when your new pup arrives.
+Welcoming a new furry family member like our German Shorthaired Pointers is a fascinating period for all.
+You can expect a lot of happy noises, sights, and cuddles when your new pup arrives.
 However, this period is only happy if you prepare your home for the new arrival.
 Young dogs have very poor control of their urges and needs, and they will completely destroy your house and maybe even injure themselves in the process unless you puppy-proof your home.
-Here’s how to prepare your house for a new puppy and have a smooth and fun adjustment period:
+If you’re looking for adorable and affectionate companions, check out the available mini Cavoodles for sale at Theodorables & Co.
+Here’s how to prepare your house for a new puppy and have a smooth and fun adjustment period.

 Puppy-proof your home